alien4cloud/alien4cloud-plugin-sample/alien4cloud-plugin-sample-suggestions/README.md

 Our plugin provides a component (a Spring bean) that acts has a [suggestion configurator](src/main/java/alien4cloud/sampleplugin/suggestions/SuggestionConfigurator.java).

 It parses the content of the [a4c-sampleplugin-suggestions-configuration.yml](src/main/resources/suggestions/a4c-sampleplugin-suggestions-configuration.yml) file.
-Some of them are static (values are provided directly in the config), and some others are configured to let a hook bean provide suggestion values.
+Some of them are static (values are provided directly in the config), and some others are configured to let a hook bean provide suggestion values (read comments in the yaml file).

+>  Please use a distinguished name for this file, for example by prefixing it's name by the pluginId (risks of collisions in classpath).

 ## Provide suggestions by plugin